CDCgov/ixa/docs/book/src/first_model/your-first-model.md

 3. **Plan:** A piece of logic scheduled to execute at a certain time on the timeline.
 Plans are added to the timeline through the `Context`.
-4. **Agents:** Generally people in a disease model, agents are the entities which dynamically interact over the course of the simulation.
-Data can be associated to agents as properties—"people properties" in our case.
+4. **Agents:** Generally people in a disease model, agents are the entities that dynamically interact over the course of the simulation.
+Data can be associated with agents as properties—"people properties" in our case.
 5. **Property:** Data attached to an agent.
 6. **Module:** An organizational unit of functionality.
 Simulations are constructed out of a series of interacting modules that take turns